uisomo/mcp-server-browserbase/packages/remote/README.md

 ## Usage

-This sample app uses the [Vercel MCP Adapter](https://www.npmjs.com/package/@vercel/mcp-adapter) that allows you to drop in an MCP server on a group of routes in any Next.js project.
+This app uses the [Vercel MCP Adapter](https://www.npmjs.com/package/@vercel/mcp-adapter) that allows you to drop in an MCP server on a group of routes in any Next.js project.

 Update `app/[transport]/route.ts` with your tools, prompts, and resources following the [MCP TypeScript SDK documentation](https://github.com/modelcontextprotocol/typescript-sdk/tree/main?tab=readme-ov-file#server).

+## Redis Caching System

+This server implements a Redis-backed caching system to efficiently persist context data between tool calls, including:

+- Current session IDs
+- Screenshot resources
+- Other serializable context metadata

+### Redis Configuration

+Configure Redis using environment variables:
+- `REDIS_URL`: Redis connection URI (default: redis://127.0.0.1:6379)

+The system includes a fallback to an in-memory cache if Redis is unavailable, making it resilient and development-friendly.

 ## Notes for running on Vercel